 The Purpose of Extension Cables

 By itself the Valve Index must be tethered to your PC, this is standard for VR headsets at the moment.
-However, this can limit your ability to play, especially when you’re trying to use the whole of the room.
+However, this can be frustrating and limit your ability to play, especially when you’re trying to use the whole of the room.

 The Problem With Cable Extensions